pagkly/Zed/Investopedia4/What Is a Traditional IRA.md

 ### Roth IRAs

 Unlike a traditional IRA, [[Roth IRA]](https://www.investopedia.com/terms/r/rothira.asp) contributions are not tax-deductible, and qualified [[distributions]](https://www.investopedia.com/terms/d/distribution.asp) are tax-free.
 This means you contribute to a Roth IRA using after-tax dollars, but as the account grows, you do not face any taxes on investment gains.
 Because you paid taxes on your contributions, you can actually withdraw them, penalty-free, at any time.
-However, you cannot withdraw earnings until age 59½ without being subject to the 10% early-withdrawal penalty.8
+However, you cannot withdraw earnings until age 59½ without being subject to the 10% early-[[Withdrawal Penalty|withdrawal penalty]].8

 When you retire, you can withdraw from the account without incurring any income taxes on your withdrawals.
 Roth IRAs do not have RMDs.
 If you don't need the money, you don't have to take it out of your account and worry about penalties for failing to do so.
 You can also pass the money to your heirs if you don't end up needing to use it.